ScottyLabs/cmumaps/README.md

 ### Installation

 1. Clone the repository

-   Using GitHub Desktop: clone `cmumaps` from the GitHub by authenticating with your account.
+   1. Using GitHub Desktop: clone `cmumaps` from the GitHub by authenticating using your username.

-   Using CLI:
+   2. Using CLI:
-    1. In the folder on your computer that you want the cmumaps folder to be in, type:
+       1. In the folder on your computer that you want the cmumaps folder to be in, `git clone [git@github.com](mailto:git@github.com):ScottyLabs/cmumaps.git`
-       ```zsh
-       git clone git@github.com:ScottyLabs/cmumaps.git
-       ```
-    3. To clone the `cmumaps-data` submodule: `cd` into the folder that the submodule is in (`cmumaps/apps/data`)
-        1. `git submodule update --init`
+       2. To clone the `cmumaps-data` submodule: `cd` into the folder that the submodule is in (`cmumaps/apps/data`) `git submodule update --init`
-        2. If it asks for authentication, instead of using your GitHub password, when prompted for the password, input your PAT (personal access token).
+           1. Case 1: not logged into GitHub.
+If it asks for authentication, instead of using your GitHub password, when prompted for the password, input your PAT (personal access token).
                1. Account Settings → Developer Settings → Generate a new Personal Access Token (with repo permissions)
+           2. Case 2: logged into GitHub and still error.
+If there’s a “Failed to clone” error with “repository not found”, make sure you have access to the submodule.
+If you don’t, ask someone to give your account access to the submodule.

 3. Set up environment variables